Where are they now? - Chris Squire

 Yes, I'm sure as this album does well, there will be pressure from the record company to do another project and I don't see why that wouldn't happen because Steve and I enjoy the creative process together and I'm sure we'll be happy to work on some material in the future.

 In a Jan 2013 interview, Squire said: "I'm sure at some point, Steve and I will probably want to do another one."
 In an Apr 2013 interview, Hackett said that Squire would like to do another album and how he "had great fun" working with Squire on A Life Within a Day.
 He continued, "The only problem is that he lives in the States and I live over here [...]
 It's easier to do an album than it is a tour".
 In an Apr 2013 Q&A for YesWorld, Squire talked about, "possibly another album with Steve Hackett, which could also come down the pipe in the next couple of years."
 In this Jun 2013 interview, Squire was again talking about the possibility of a tour.
-The latest on the topic was a Sep 2013 interview with Hackett saying:
+This Sep 2013 interview had Hackett saying:

 [Hackett i]s also likely to do more with Squackett [...] but the guitarist notes that's easier said then done.